-Campus Location: 4022 BSB Curriculum Code: 3832 Telephone: (312) 996-2383 Email: maustin@uic.edu
+Campus Location: 4022 BSB Curriculum Code: 3832 Telephone: (312) 996-2383 Email: joepete@uic.edu

-Head of the Department: Patrick D. McAnany Director of Graduate Studies: Joseph L. Peterson
+Head of the Department: Dennis P. Rosenbaum Director of Graduate Studies: Joseph L. Peterson

-The Department of Criminal Justice offers a course of study leading to the Master of Arts in Criminal Justice.
-The program is organized into four curricular areas that include: (1) the nature and development of rules, (2) rule-breaking behavior, (3) rule application, and (4) research methodology.
-An interdepartmental specialization in women's studies is available to students in this program.
+The Department of Criminal Justice offers work leading to the Master of Arts and the Doctor of Philosophy in Criminal Justice.
+The Master of Arts program is organized into four curricular areas that include: the nature and development of rules, rule-breaking behavior, rule application and research methodology.
+It is designed to provide educational opportunities for careers in research, evaluation and criminal justice administration.
+An interdepartmental concentration in women's studies is available to students in this program.